basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/ocaml.md

 opam install riak
 ```

-OPAM will prompt you to download additional dependencies.
-Press `Y` to continue.
+Agree to download additional dependencies when prompted by OPAM.

 Next, download the `taste-of-ocaml` sample project from Github: